learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-01.md

 // ...
 ```

-This allow redux to intercept apollo queries and then apollo to write on
-Redux store.
+This integrates Redux and Apollo Client so that Redux can intercept queries made with Apollo Client, while Apollo Client can write to application wide Redux store.

 ### Add the Provider

 To allow our React components to issue GraphQL queries and mutations through the client, we wrap them
 with the `ApolloProvider` component from the `react-apollo` package.

-It is 100% similar to what Redux does with `react-redux`.
+This package is analogous to the React integration of Redux, `react-redux`.

 To do this, modify the `./main.js` to wrap the NavigationProvider inside ApolloProvider.